RajRoR/doggie/README.md

 ## Usage

-1. Enter the name of the dog breed in the "Breed" input field.
+1. Enter the name of the dog breed in the "Breed" input field. _E.g.: African, French Bulldog, Husky, etc._
 2. Click the "Surprise Me!" button.
 3. An image of the specified dog breed will be displayed to the right of the form, along with the breed name.